paulross/PythonExtensionPatterns/doc/sphinx/source/context_manager.rst

 The sequence of reference count changes are now as follows:

-1. As above, the reference count becomes 1.
+#.
+As above, the reference count becomes 1.
-2. As above, the reference count becomes 2.
+#.
+As above, the reference count becomes 2.
-3. As above, the reference count becomes 3.
+#.
+As above, the reference count becomes 3.
-4. As the context manager exists the scope of the ``with`` statement the CPython interpreter decrements the reference count *once* to the value 2.
+#.
+As the context manager exists the scope of the ``with`` statement the CPython interpreter
+   decrements the reference count just *once* to the value 2 as there *is* a target.
-5. The CPython interpreter then calls ``__exit__`` which is implemented in our function ``ContextManager_exit``.
+#.
+The CPython interpreter then calls ``__exit__`` which is implemented in our function
+   ``ContextManager_exit``.
    This does not change the reference count which remains at 2.
-6. As the context manager goes out of scope the CPython interpreter decrements the reference count to 1.
+#.
+As the context manager goes out of scope the CPython interpreter decrements the reference
+   count to 1.
    This ensures the survival of ``context`` after the ``with`` block.
-7. When ``context`` goes out of scope, say on a function return or a ``del`` statement the CPython interpreter decrements the reference count to 0 and then calls our C function ``ContextManager_dealloc`` which frees the object.
+#.
+When ``context`` goes out of scope, say on a function return or a ``del`` statement the
+   CPython interpreter decrements the reference count to 0 and then calls our C function ``ContextManager_dealloc`` which frees the object.